 The place started out shaped like a rectangle with tapered ends, with the western gates facing the statue of Henri IV, which still stands there today.
 In the Haussmannian renovation of Paris during the mid-19th century, the eastern end of Place Dauphine was demolished to make way for the Palais de Justice.

 Today, Place Dauphine is an ideal spot to take a break and enjoy a glass of wine and a light snack at Le Bar du Caveau or one of the restaurants surrounding the place.
 You can watch boules games or the occassional art show held in the place.

 La Conciergerie is the oldest remaining part of the Palais de la Cité, the seat of the kings of France from the 10th through the 14th centuries.

 In fact, the history of the site goes back even farther, to the 6th century when Clovis established his royal residence on Île de la Cité.
 It wasn't until 1358 that Charles V moved the royal residence to the Louvre on the right bank of the Seine.

 La Conciergerie was converted to a prison and that's when it got its name, the Concierge being the person appointed by the king to maintain order and oversee prisoner records.

 The place already had a bad reputation by the time the French Revolution began in 1789, when its reputation sank even lower.
-Over a thousand "enemies of the Revolution" were housed there at a time, and 2,500 were sent to the guillotine.
-Famous names from that period of history ended their time here: Marie Antoinette, Charlotte Corday, Madame du Barry.
+Over a thousand "enemies of the Revolution" at a timewere housed there, and 2,500 were sent to the guillotine.
+Famous names from that period of history ended their lives here: Marie Antoinette, Charlotte Corday, Madame du Barry.